-Not time to nitpick on Brexit - Rees Mogg
+Not time to nitpick on Brexit - Rees-Mogg

 - UK's transition offer to EU nationals

-Speaking at London's Mansion House, the prime minister set out the UK's hopes for a future EU economic partnership, calling for "pragmatic common sense" in negotiations.
+Speaking at London's Mansion House, Mrs May set out the UK's hopes for a future EU economic partnership, calling for "pragmatic common sense" in negotiations.

 Single market access would be "less than it is now", she said, and the UK would have to pay into some EU agencies.

-But the prime minister said she would not threaten to walk out of talks and in a message to the EU added: "Let's get on with it."
+But she said she would not threaten to walk out of talks and in a message to the EU added: "Let's get on with it."

 She said all sides of the argument had to now face "hard facts".

-In his reaction, Mr Rees Mogg praised her "good speech", saying it delivered on the government's promise to take the UK out of the customs union, the single market and the European Court of Justice.
+Mr Rees-Mogg praised her "good speech", saying it delivered on the government's promise to take the UK out of the customs union, the single market and the European Court of Justice.

 "There are inevitably a few small points that will concern Leave campaigners but we must all recognise that everyone will have to give up something to get a deal, so now is not the time to nitpick," he wrote.

-Mrs May's long-awaited address was also cautiously welcomed by pro-European Conservatives.
+Mrs May's address was also cautiously welcomed by pro-European Conservatives.

 Writing in the same paper, Tory Remainer Nicky Morgan said her speech was a "welcome dose of realism".